Sunday, May 1, 2016

 This cistern is the last remnant of Trinity School located here 1865-1907.
 The cistern was used to store rainwater collected from the roof.

-No physical evidence remains of the Ross Hotel, the Chapman Quarters, and other buildings on this block, which played an important role in Athens's history.
+No physical evidence remains of the Ross Hotel, the Chapman Quarters, and other buildings on this block, which played an essential role in Athens's history.

 Trinity, a school for the children of former slaves, was established here, on the old Richardson property, in 1865, primarily through the efforts of Miss Mary Frances Wells, the school's principal and chief proponent.

-Trinity Hall was built here 1881-82, as a joint effort by the American Missionary Association and local African Americans who handmade and laid the bricks for the building.
-It burned in 1907 and was rebuilt the following year on the old Civil War fort site west of town
+Trinity Hall was built here in 1881-82, as a joint effort by the American Missionary Association and local African Americans who handmade and laid the bricks for the building.
+It burned in 1907 and was rebuilt the following year on the old Civil War fort site west of town.

-We stopped at The Raisler Corner building, it was sold to the Hendricks Brothers.
+We stopped at The Raisler Corner building, which was sold to the Hendricks Brothers.

 We stopped in front of the Courthouse and were told the history of the first Confederate Monument:

-We were told that the Confederate Monument located on the courthouse lawn, was the second monument made.
-The first monument, the soldiers did not like because the face on the monument was facing downward-looking like they were defeated so, another monument was made to replaced the first monument.
+We were told that the Confederate Monument located on the courthouse lawn was the second monument made.
+The first monument the soldiers did not like because its face was downward, making it look like they were defeated, so another memorial was created to replace it.
 The first monument is located in the Athens City Cemetery.

-After we finished the walking tour and we walked back to the Visitor Center where I bought eight Postcards.
+After we finished the walking tour, we walked back to the Visitor Center, where I bought eight Postcards.

 These are the four postcards that I bought:

-4. Hendrix Building Historic build the former Raisler Building
+4. Hendrix Building Historic: The former Raisler Building

 1. Post Office Mooresville is the oldest Post Office in Alabama that is still in use

-4. L&N Depot in Elkmont Alabama is used for town meeting
+4. L&N Depot in Elkmont, Alabama, is used for town meetings

 No comments: